agensdev/junit-summary-action/README.md

 **Default:** `report.junit`

 ### `xcresult-path`
 The path to your `xcresult` file.
 Providing this will automatically upload and add screenshots from the test run to the summary.
+This is only supported on macos runners.
+Make sure to use `runs-on: macos-latest` or self-hosted mac runner when you use this.

 ### `screenshots-path`
 The path to the folder containing screenshots.
 The names of the screenshots must contain the name of the test for them to be linked in the report.